James Rennell: Achievements

 After the death of his wife in 1810, he returned to the oceanographic topics.
 His numerous naval friends gave him a mass of data from their logs, which he assimilated into a chart of all currents in the Atlantic Ocean.
 During his last years, he wrote his last work Currents of the Atlantic Ocean, published posthumously by his daughter Jane in 1832.

 He was elected a fellow of the Royal Society in 1781; and he received the Copley Medal of the Royal Society in 1791, and the gold medal of the Royal Society of Literature in 1825.
 James Rennell has been called the Father of Indian Geography, and for his pioneering work on oceanography as the Father of Oceanography.

 In later life Rennell suffered from gout and in 1829 he fell from a chair and broke his thigh.
 He died on 29 March 1830 at his home on Suffolk Street.
 He was interred in the nave of Westminster Abbey, and there is a tablet to his memory, with a bronze bust by Ludwig Hagbold, near the western door.
 The year of his death saw the foundation of the Royal Geographical Society.
 His collection of books were gifted by his heirs to the Royal Geographical Society.

 In 1851, botanist Pieter Willem Korthals published Rennellia, a genus of flowering plants from Indo-China and western Malesia, belonging to the family Rubiaceae and it was named in James Rennell's honour.

+Controversy

+James Rennell is credited with the original mapping of the Mountains of Kong, supposedly located in the western part of Africa, based on information supplied by explorer Mungo Park.
+This range was intended to support his own theory on the course of the Niger River, and eventually led to a major impact on the mapping industry to include the mountains.
+In 1802, Aaron Arrowsmith released a map that included the Mountains of Kong as a main physical geographic feature of western Africa, which encouraged other publishers to update their maps to match.

+Debate surrounding the existence of the mountain range occurred frequently, however, it was French officer and explorer Louis-Gustave Binger officially reported that the Mountains of Kong did not exist during an expedition in 1887-1888.
+It was not long after this that the Mountains of Kong were dropped from most map publications.

+While the Mountains of Kong have been disproven, it has remained periodically on maps in until the early 20th century.